 Are you the inquisitive type?
 Would you like to learn more about the Bolex and the filmmakers who used it?
 The following websites will provide you with additional information.

-• Trailer for Beyond the Bolex, produced by Alyssa Bolsey in 2018.
+- Trailer for Beyond the BolexThis link will open in a new window, produced by Alyssa Bolsey in 2018.

-• Clip from a film entitled Paillard Bolex by Alexandre Favre.
+- Clip from a film entitled Paillard Bolex This link will open in a new windowby Alexandre Favre.
 In progress.
 (English subtitles available by clicking the “CC” box on the image.)

-• Website featuring all the Paillard Bolex brand’s brochures and instruction manuals.
+- Website featuring all the Paillard Bolex brand’s brochures and instruction manualsThis link will open in a new window.

 Bibliography